 Here, in Paradise, we finally see Dante humbled.
 His pride has fewer opportunities to shine because Dante doesn't know as much as he thinks he does.
+(Ha!
+Take that, Dante!)
 We still see glimpses of gloating Dante, but most of the time he's so humbled by either Beatrice's beauty or her impressive knowledge that he becomes quiet.

-There are at least two big instances where Dante's nose goes up into the air and his pride rating shoots right off the scale.
+But there are at least two big instances where Dante's nose goes up into the air and his pride rating shoots right off the scale.
 Let's take a quick look at each one.

 Granted, Canto II is packed with some pretty hefty philosophy and is designed to be a test for Dante's readers.
 But, after reading that, do you really understand it?
 Exactly.
 It's not an easy read and we can see why Dante would warn us about it.
 It's a warning issued with sincerity because it's obvious that this kind of mind-twisting theology is not everyone's cup o' tea.
 So perhaps we can forgive Dante for this seemingly stuffy outburst.

 The other point where Dante gets a bit arrogant is after meeting Cacciaguida, who tells him about his noble bloodlines.
 At that, Dante gets all googly-eyed over Cacciaguida and starts addressing him by the formal pronoun, voi.
 It's usually reserved for lords, ladies and royalty, but Dante throws it out at Cacciaguida.
 Even when Beatrice coughs politely to tell Dante, ahem, you're getting a little too big for your britches, Dante ignores her.
 That's our first hint that Dante is getting a little conceited.
-The other is big and blaring: he comes straight out and says "I too felt such pride."
+The other is big and blaring: he comes straight out and says "I too felt such pride" (Par.
+XVI, 1-15).

 And remember that Cacciaguida spends almost no time naming ancestors, only asking Dante to pray for his great-great-great-grandfather in Purgatory.
 He even says that "silence, not speech, is more appropriate."
 This is a not-so-subtle hint to Dante to stop talking about his illustrious lineage and prove his worth some other way.

 Dante learns a lesson about pride and it seems like he comes away with a good idea of its sinfulness.
 So, we're going to conclude that Dante shows much more humility in Paradiso than in the other cantiche, having learned his lessons so well that he's either conscious of his flaws or rightfully confident in his abilities.

 This is a recurring theme in Paradiso and puts a slight crimp in Dante's mission.
 (Refresher: In Purgatorio, Beatrice tells Dante his mission, ordained by God: he's to go to Heaven and write down everything he sees to the best of his ability so that he can bring testimony back to Earth.)
-If things are too beautiful or too holy, or too amnesia inducing, Dante can't write about them.
+If things are too beautiful or too holy, or too amnesia-inducing, Dante can't write about them.
 So, let's put ourselves in Dante's position.
 How does one go about writing about something that human language can't express?